 Challenge level: 3 out of 5

-Discover the true wilderness and the rescued bears of Transylvania on our standout charity trek in the Bucegi Mountains.
+Discover the true wilderness and staggering architecture of Romania on our blood-pumping charity trek in the Carpathian Mountains of Transylvania.

-Expertly crafted for all fitness levels, this Dream Challenge pushes you out of your comfort zone and into an enchanting world of Gothic architecture, fir-tree forests and limestone peaks.
-Romania is renowned for its excellent hiking spots and we'll explore them all, facing mighty climbs for unforgettable panoramas.
+Expertly crafted for all fitness levels, this trek pushes you out of your comfort zone and into an enchanting world of Gothic architecture, fir-tree forests and limestone peaks.
+We'll stay mostly in simple lodges and tents, so no frills or luxury — just the Bear Necessities and the adventure of a lifetime!

-We'll even explore Dracula’s Castle and stay the night nearby (look out for vampire bats)!
-Just as our mighty climbs have sucked all energy from our legs, we'll finish with an exclusive visit to a special bear sanctuary and spend a free afternoon in the Gothic city of Bran.
+As if this trekking challenge couldn’t get any better, we'll even explore Dracula’s Castle and stay the night nearby (look out for vampire bats)!
+Just as our mighty climbs have sucked all energy from our legs, we'll finish with an exclusive visit to a special bear sanctuary and an afternoon in the Gothic city of Bran.

 Self fund your challenge or support a charity of your choice and discover the true wilderness and staggering architecture of Romania.

 After a flight from London to Otopeni, we transfer to our hotel in the beautiful town of Sinaia, whose stunning architecture, fir tree forests and backdrop of the Bucegi Mountains gives us a perfect introduction to central Romania.

 Simply put, this place looks like a fairy-tale - and with vampires and bears awaiting us, we could be in one!
 This evening, we have dinner at the hotel and a challenge briefing from our local guides.

 After breakfast, we meet our guide and trek from the hotel into the Bucegi Mountains.
 On our way, we pass the enchanting Peles Palace, a perfect example of German-Renaissance architecture.
 We follow clear trails up through the mountains and are rewarded with views of valleys and fir-tree forests, until we reach Bucegi Plateau.